Tony58321/Statify/README.md

 - Node.js installed

 ## How to Build and Test Statify:
 Detailed instructions for building/testing the application can be found in the [User Manual](/user_manual.md) and [Developer Document](/developer_document.md) documents.
 Along with these are our [Installed Solution](/INSTALL.md) and our [Setup](/SETUP.md) documents.
 Follow whichever document meets your needs as a user or developer.

+Each team member was responsible for two test cases each, which can be found on our [Tests](/TESTS.md) page.

 ## How to Run:
 Detailed instructions for building/testing the application can be found in the [User Manual](/user_manual.md) and [Developer Document](/developer_document.md) documents.
 Along with these are our [Installed Solution](/INSTALL.md) and our [Setup](/SETUP.md) documents.
 Follow whichever document meets your needs as a user or developer.